 How do I pay for a session?

-I accept payment at the end of every session by cash, e-transfer, cheque, or credit card (Visa/Mastercard).
-There is a small $3 fee that will be added to your session’s total if paying with credit.
+I accept payment at the end of every session by e-transfer, cash or credit card (Visa/Mastercard).
 I will provide you with an official receipt upon payment.

 Will my counselling costs be covered by my extended health insurance benefits?